mmoran0032/NMRpy/README.md

   range, you supply three values: the starting energy, the ending energy, and the size of the energy step you'd like to take.

+  *Note: the energy step must be smaller than your starting value.
+If you are not getting the results you expect for a range calculation, this may be the case.*

 * `-f FREQ, --frequency FREQ` Selects a frequency to use when determining the beam energy.
 Cannot be combined with selecting an energy.